- Directed By: Anne Fletcher

 - Cast: Reese Witherspoon, Sofía Vergara, Matthew Del Negro

 Box Office Info:

 |Budget: $35 million||Financed by: MGM; Warner Bros (New Line); Rat-Pac|

 |Domestic Gross: $34,580,201||Overseas Gross: $17,100,000|

 The Hot Pursuit spec script was acquired by Universal in June 2013 and the project was already packaged with Reese Witherspoon and Sofía Vergara in the lead roles, but the studio eventually put it into turnaround.
 MGM then scooped up the movie to fully finance.
-Warner Bros’ New Line division then came on board to co-finance 37.5% of the costs, with MGM covering 50% and Rat-Pac 12.5% for the $35 million budget and Warner Bros would distribute Hot Pursuit.
+The budget for Hot Pursuit was $35 million.
+Warner Bros’ New Line division then came on board to co-finance 37.5% of the costs, with MGM covering 50% and Rat-Pac 12.5% and Warner Bros would distribute.
 To keep costs down, the production was moved to Louisiana for large tax rebates, while retaining the Texas setting.